ianmcdonald/ianmcdonald.github.io/_posts/2015-04-20-viewport-height-with-vertical-center.markdown

 a half or quarter height element for example), and pass in a nested element to be vertical centered within the section.
 If you don't declare an argument for
 <code>divideBy</code>, it defaults to full height (1).
 Note that if
 you want to pass an argument to <code>alignElem</code> you need to declare a number first.

+{% highlight javascript %}
+viewportHeight('.full-height', 1, '.vertical-center');
+{% endhighlight %}

-In the snippet above, I set an element with a class of <code>full-height</code> to be 100% of the viewport height (divided by 1), with a nested element that has a class of
+In the initialization above, I set an element with a class of <code>full-height</code> to be 100% of the viewport height (divided by 1), with a nested element that has a class of
 <code>vertical-center</code> to be vertically aligned relative to <code>.full-height</code>.

-This script is set up to define a full height header that appears at the top of a page.
-That can be changed by adjusting the style values within <code>writeHeight()</code>.